vjsaairam/Kattis/README.md

 # Kattis programming
-Here u get the pyhton programming of Kattis.
+Here you get the python programming of Kattis.